michalis0/ML_dataiku/Day 1/README.md

 -----------------------------------
 - **What:** Rename columns for clarity

-- **How:** Click on "medv" and click **"Rename"**, and insert "target_medv".
+- **How:** Click on "median_home_value" and click **"Rename"**, and insert "target_medv".
 This columns is the target column, which corresponds to the value we would like to predict with our model.
 It is a good approach to give it the name of the target variable, in order to add some clarity in the dataset.

 Once this is done, click on **"RUN"** (bottom left).